• Skip to primary navigation

 What Cut of Steak is Best for Peppercorn Steak?

 Picking the best cut for peppercorn steak on the stove is simple because you have plenty of great options.
-Filet Mingon sears beautifully in cast iron.
-Other great steak cuts for pan-searing include New York strip, ribeye, T-bone, and top sirloin.
+Filet Mingon sears beautifully in cast iron for an easy steak au poivre.
+Other great cuts of steak for pan-searing include New York strip, ribeye, T-bone, and top sirloin.

 If you're starting with frozen steak, just thaw it completely in the fridge before cooking for the best texture and even doneness.